gpappasunb/twocol/README.md

 The block name

 Line 5
-Column delimiter is an horizontal rule
+The column delimiter is a horizontal rule

 Formatting can be changed by passing the options `align` or `width`.
 These should be given by a comma-separated string, with the values for